0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 nodes.

 In addition to the fees paid for service nodes receive rewards in the form of MPC tokens.
-Rewards are distributed according to node performance measured through block production as well as tokens staked and their vesting schedule.
+Rewards are distributed according to node performance measured by block production as well as tokens staked and their vesting schedule.
 [See how rewards are calculated and distributed](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads)

 ### How are baker fees calculated